Small but Mighty: Micro-Influencer Marketing for Great Revenue Streams

 They become more trusting in people’s recommendations on social media than what they see in traditional marketing.
 If a micro-influencer can vouch for a brand, consumers are more likely to follow their tips.

-How Does Micro-Influencer Marketing Increase Your Revenue?
+How Does Micro-Influencer Marketing Increase Revenue?

 • Increased brand awareness